|JUG FAQs and rules for submission|

 Can my group listing be suspended?

 Yes, on rare occasions.
-Lack of communication and compliance with JUG Team requests may cause the listing to be unpublished until communication is restored.
+Lack of communication and/or compliance with JUG Team requests may cause the listing to be unpublished.
+Standard times allowed for communication is 14 days.
+If we attempt to communicate with you and we do not hear back from you in 14 days, we may unpublish the listing temporarily until communication is established.

 My question isn't answered in this FAQ?